voidauth/voidauth/README.md

 ### OIDC

 When setting up OIDC Clients (Apps) you should follow the guide provided by the application.
 You will be able to set all the configuration values using the VoidAuth OIDC Clients admin page by creating a new OIDC Client.
-For example, a client app guide:
+An example App OIDC documentation guide:

 ```
 client_id: "your-client-name"